abhidas17695/dweb-ext/README.md

 * dist-combo is the folder containg the wayback-machine-chrome extension + dweb feature

 # Documentation
-* cpx , fs and download-git-repo are declared as dependencies
+* cpx , fs and nodegit are declared as dependencies
 * After installation of dependencies `node download` is run
 * download.js downloads abhidas17695/dweb-ext and internetarchive/wayback-machine-chrome into dist-dweb and dist-combo respectively.
 * dist-dweb/dist is the standalone dweb extension